Quick Whole Grain Oat Rolls ~ these delicious yeasted dinner rolls can be made, from start to finish, in about an hour ~ pinky swear!

 - In the bowl of a stand mixer fitted with a dough hook, put the water, sugar and yeast.
 Stir to combine and let sit for 10 minutes until foamy.

 - Meanwhile, mix the flours and salt together and set aside.

-- Melt the butter, then add the milk and heat gently to about 110F.
-You can do this in a saucepan or in the microwave, but use a digital thermometer to be accurate.
+- Melt the butter, then add the milk and heat gently to about 110°F. You can do this in a saucepan or in the microwave, but use a digital thermometer to be accurate.
 If it gets too hot, let it cool to the correct temperature.

-- When cooled, pour the warm milk and butter into the bowl with the yeast, and then add about 2 1/2 cups of the flour.
+- Pour the warm milk and butter into the bowl with the yeast, then add about 2 1/2 cups of the flour.
 Turn on the mixer and mix for about a minute.
 While the mixer is going, gradually add in enough of the rest of the flour to form a soft dough— it will start to come away from the side of the bowl.
 Let the mixer knead the dough on low for about 2 more minutes.
 It will be elastic and a little sticky.

 - Take the dough a put it in an oiled bowl, turning the dough to completely coat with oil.
 Cover with a clean kitchen towel and set in a warm place to rise, about 20-25 minutes.

 - Turn out the dough onto a floured surface and divide into thirds, then divide the thirds into three parts, for a total of 9 rolls.

 - Take each piece of dough and form a ball in your hand, stretching corners around to the back and giving them a twist.
 The top should be domed and rounded.
 Set each roll in a buttered square baking dish.
 Cover the dish with a towel and set in a warm place to rise, about 20-25 minutes.Preheat the oven to 400°F. while the rolls rise.

 - Bake rolls in preheated oven for 18-20 minutes, until golden.